8 Tips for Worry-Free Lunch Packing

 Sending your kiddos back to school means life is about to get busy again.
 To make sure that your children are at their best, a healthy lunch is a must.

-Deciding what to pack in that empty lunch bag day after day can be challenging, especially if food allergies are part of the mix, so we turned to three local dietician-nutritionists — Erin Winterhalter Caroulis, owner of Eat With Erin; Ashvini Mashru, owner of Wellness Nutrition Concepts, LLC; and Stefanie Williams of Family Food, LLC — who chimed in with some tips.
+Deciding what to pack in that empty lunch bag day after day can be challenging, especially if food allergies are part of the mix.
+Therefore, we turned to three local dietician-nutritionists who chimed in with some tips: Erin Winterhalter Caroulis, owner of Eat With Erin; Ashvini Mashru, MA, RD, LDN; and Stefanie Williams of Family Food, LLC.

-1. Write this basic formula on a Post-it note & put it wherever you make lunch: 1 protein + 1 starch + 1 veggie + 1 fruit + 1 dairy
+Write this basic formula on a Post-it Note and put it wherever you make lunch: 1 protein + 1 starch + 1 veggie + 1 fruit + 1 dairy.

 2. Keep it cold using an insulated lunch bag and ice packs.

-Mashru uses two products to keep lunches cold: ThermaFreeze ice sheets and Kids Konserve sweat-free ice packs.
+Ashvini Mashru uses two products to keep lunches cold: ThermaFreeze Ice Sheets and U-Konserve Recycled Sweat-Free Ice Packs.
 ThermaFreeze are thin and flexible, store flat, and are reusable.
-Kids Konserve ice packs are non-toxic ice packs that slip into a reusable cover made from recycled plastic bottles, perfect for putting at the bottom of a lunch bag.
+U-Konserve Ice Packs are non-toxic ice packs that slip into a reusable cover made from recycled plastic bottles, perfect for putting at the bottom of a lunch bag.

-3. Keep it warm using a Thermos food jar.
+3. Keep it warm in an insulated food jar.

 4. Use rotisserie chicken for a quick and easy protein.